zapier/zapier-platform-cli/README-source.md

 npm install
 ```

 > Note: there are plenty of templates & example apps to choose from!
-[View all Example Apps here.](#example-apps)
+[View all Example Apps here.](#example-apps).

 You should now have a working local app.
 You can run several local commands to try it out.